Create A Free Profile

 Does My Virtual Assistant Need a Computer?

-The answer to this question is yes!
 Virtual assistants need a computer and other technical equipment to do their jobs, no matter where they live or conduct their work.
-With the right property management system, companies can hire a VA that lives in Mexico, the Phillippines, or other areas around the world.
 They'll need a computer, phone, internet access, a webcam, and specific software to do the jobs you need them to do.

 Do I Have to Provide My Virtual Assistant With a Computer?

-This answer to this question is no!
-One of the best aspects of hiring virtual team members is that they provide their own equipment to complete assignments and tasks.
+One of the best aspects of building a workforce with virtual team members is that they provide their own equipment to complete assignments and tasks.
 From a computer to a phone, printer, webcam, internet access, and more, your VA must make sure they have those resources available to deliver the work you need from them.
-That means that by hiring remote real estate assistants, businesses reduce overhead costs like paying for computers, monitors, and more.

 Should I Purchase Any Equipment for My Property Management Virtual Assistants?

-The answer to that question is up to you!
-In some cases, an extra desktop monitor or a better-quality webcam can help your best virtual assistants deliver the work you need faster.
-While it's not required to upgrade any of your VA's equipment, a new webcam or additional monitor can be a small overhead expense that helps build a long-term relationship with a quality remote assistant.
+However, in some cases, an extra desktop monitor or a better-quality webcam can help your best remote team members deliver the work you need faster.
+While upgrading any of your VA's equipment is not required, a new webcam or additional monitor can be a small overhead expense that helps build a long-term relationship with a quality remote assistant.

 However, if your VA often asks for new equipment, they might not be the right fit for your business.
 Virtual assistants understand that they must have the equipment and experience necessary to complete tasks and partner with property management companies for long-term success.
-A VA should never need you to provide any equipment to complete a task that can be done with the set-up you agreed to when interviewing candidates for the job or assignment.

 When property management companies don't have to supply computers, phones, internet access, desks, chairs, or office space to build a workforce, they see significant decreases in overhead costs.
 Lower costs and better-quality work from reliable virtual assistants mean a better bottom line!